acceleratelearning/github-update-dependabot-config/README.md

 Holds the PowerShell and bash scripts to update a repository's dependabot.yml file Interval and target branch can be altered in the scripts.

+Run the script from the git repository top level directory.

 Example usage for powershell script:
 ```
 ./update-dependabot.ps1 -targetBranch dev -outputFile ./.github/dependabot.yml